toriato/stable-diffusion-webui-wd14-tagger/README.md

 1. Start or restart the WebUI.
    - or you can press refresh button after *Interrogator* dropdown box.
+   - "You must close stable diffusion completely after installation and re-run it!"

 ## Model comparison